dmodel-ai/dmodel-ai.github.io/nullability-gentle/blog_post.md

 Before we get into the nitty-gritty details, let's take a step back.
-To set up this work, we'll first want to talk about what nullability actually is, and then about how we can define it formally to reason about it.
-Then, we can run experiments to answer the question: what situations models are good at reasoning about nullability?
-Next, we'll introduce techniques that have been used to "probe" the internals of a model for different concepts.
+To set up this work, we'll first want to talk about what nullability actually is, and then about how we can define it formally, to reason about it.
+Then, we can run experiments to answer the question: in what situations models are good at reasoning about nullability?
+Next, we'll introduce techniques that have been used to probe the internals of a model for different concepts.
 Finally we'll put it all together into a "nullability probe", which asks the question: Given a location in the program, does the model think that the variable there could be null?